+The most talked about acquisition by Microsoft was LinkedIn.
 Microsoft Incorporation (NASDAQ:MSFT) made a bold move to acquire LinkedIn, the online professional network, for $26.2 billion.
 The decision was recognized by the software giant based in Redmond, Washington, the United States, as its most significant acquisition in the company’s history.

-Microsoft took over most LinkedIn’s stock for $196 per share – 50 percent higher than its closing price.
+Microsoft took over most of LinkedIn’s stock for $196 per share – 50 percent higher than its closing price.
 The two companies have signed a definitive agreement worth US$2.2 billion.

 Prior to this surprising acquisition of LinkedIn, Microsoft had also taken another acquisition step that was no less valuable.
 Do you have anything in mind?

-The Acquisition Of Hotmail
+Microsoft Acquisition Of Hotmail

+Microsoft’s acquisition of Hotmail was the second most important acquisition that established the software giant in the world of the Internet.
 Hotmail was one of the earliest free web email service providers.
 In 1997, Microsoft acquired Hotmail, the primary email service at the time.
 The acquisition value reached US$ 400 million, which is in the reasonably high category.

 Hotmail went on to become the largest email service for more than a decade.
 Since being acquired by Microsoft, the number of users and web traffic to Hotmail has increased rapidly.